junhewk/RcppMeCab/README.md

 ### Windows

 You should set the language you want to use for the analysis with the environment variable `MECAB_LANG`.
-The default value is `ko` and if you want to analyze Japanese or Chinese, please set it as `jp` before install the package.
+The default value is `ko` and if you want to analyze Japanese or Chinese, please set it as `ja` before install the package.

 ```
 install.packages("RcppMeCab") # for installing Korean version